 To begin using the support CD, simply insert the CD into your CD-ROM drive.
 If Autorun is enabled in your computer, the software and drivers menu automatically appears on your screen.

 If the installation menu did not appear automatically, locate and doubleclick on the file ASSETUP.EXE from the BIN folder in the support CD to display the menu.

-3.2.2 Software and drivers installation menus
+3.2.2 Driver installation